 The government is especially keen to support events organised by local government and/or communities in partnership with tangata whenua that invite wide community participation.

-Local government and community organisations can apply for grants, which in the past have ranged from $200 to $10,000, with the average being $3,000.
+Local government and community organisations can apply for grants, which in the past have ranged from $100 to $5,000.

 A list of 2017 successful applicants is available on our website.

 2017 successful applicants